stellar/quickstart/README.md

 #### `--local`

-In local network mode, you can optionally pass `--protocol-version {version}` parameter to run a specific protocol version (defaults to latest version).
+In local network mode, you can optionally pass:

+- `--protocol-version {version}` to run a specific protocol version (defaults to latest version).

+- `--limits {limits}` to configure specific Soroban resource limits to one of:
+   - `default` leaves limits set extremely low which is stellar-core's default configuration
+   - `testnet` sets limits to match those used on testnet (the default quickstart configuration)
+   - `unlimited` sets limits to the maximum resources that can be configured

 The network passphrase of the network defaults to:
 ```